lingling-1110/COMP2113/README.md

 | Program codes in multiple files  |  Main, game, player, room, utils, save (separate .h / .cpp)      |
 | Difficulty levels               | Easy / Medium / Hard — different clues, trap damage, puzzle difficulty|

+## Non-standard libraries
+Not used, standard libraries only.
 ## How to run
 Make sure you have C++ compiler , then:
 Compile